 For application forms and information on how to apply for permits for Class 1 oversize/overmass and special purpose vehicles and all Class 3 vehicles with routes entirely within South Australia, visit who needs a permit.

-Please do not submit the same application to both the NHVR and DPTI, as this can lead to delays through the need to conduct additional checks between agencies regarding the issuing of permits.
+Please do not submit the same application to both the NHVR and DPTI, this can lead to delays to conduct additional checks between agencies regarding the issuing of permits.

 Permit applications for Class 1 oversize/overmass and special purpose vehicles and all Class 3 vehicles with routes entirely within South Australia that were submitted to the NHVR prior to the 27 February 2014, but not processed before that date, are being redirected to DPTI for assessment and permit issue.

 Existing local government pre-approvals can continue to be used for applications submitted to the NHVR or DPTI.
 Proof of pre-approval must be provided with your access permit application and your vehicle cannot travel on the pre-approved route until an access permit has been issued.

 DPTI is doing all it can to process applications received under this delegation within similar time frames to those before the commencement of the NHVR, with many being processed within the same day.